BackmanLab/PWSpy/README.md

 Utility provides useful function for parallel loading and processing of ImCube files.

 ## Building from source and distributing
+`{blah}` indicates a blank spot named 'blah' that you need to fill in.

 Building conda package from source:
 navigate to the root directory of the project and use `conda-build .. --output-folder {outputDestination}` to build the package.
+(You will need to make sure that the `conda-forge` channel is in your `conda.rc` file.
 Copy `install.bat` from the `installScripts` folder to `{outputDestination}`.
 The `{outputDestination}` folder is all that is needed for distribution.